mohamedazizchebil/DevBuilder/README.md

 ---

 ## 🚀 Purpose
 DevBuilder aims to accelerate backend development by automatically generating project scaffolds tailored to a developer's stack preferences.
-It supports Go, Python (Flask), and Node.js (Express) and allows enabling optional features like database integration, authentication, and Docker setup.
+It supports Go, Python (Flask), and Node.js (Express) and allows enabling optional features like Docker setup.

 ---